 Makes it easier to spend on business trips abroad

-It won’t affect your personal credit score
+Doesn’t affect your personal score (if repayments are met)

 You’ll have to pay interest on missed repayments

 You may have to pay a monthly or annual fee

 Missed repayments can damage your business and personal credit score